 - A one-time password (OTP) generated by an OTP security token or OTP app + a static password.

-- A customer ID in an app on the smartphone + fingerprint or PIN.
+- A customer ID in the app Nexus Personal Mobile on the smartphone + fingerprint or PIN.